GJ 1252 b: A 1.2 $R_{\oplus}$ planet transiting an M3-dwarf at 20.4 pc: Introduction

 The field of exoplanets has come a long way since the first discoveries at the end of the 20th century \citep{latham89, wolszczan92, mayor95}.
 One of the current frontiers in the study of exoplanets is that of small planets, smaller than Neptune and Uranus.
 The \textit{Kepler} mission led to the discovery of thousands of small planets \citep[e.g.,][]{borucki11, thompson18}.
 This in turn led to the measurement of the planet radius distribution, showing that within 1 au of Sun-like stars, small planets are more frequent than large (gas giant) planets \citep[e.g.,][]{borucki11, thompson18} and that there is a deficit (or local minimum) of planets with 1.5--2.0 \rearth\ \citep{fulton17}.
 However, the number of small planets with a well measured mass is still small, especially for planets with radius smaller than 2 \rearth.
 In addition, only for a few small planets has it been possible to characterize the atmosphere \citep[e.g.,][]{benneke19} or measure the stellar obliquity \citep[e.g.,][]{sanchis12, hirano12, albrecht13, sanchis15}.

 The study of small planets is hampered by the lack of small planets orbiting stars that are bright enough for detailed follow-up investigations.
-The \tess\ mission is designed to overcome this problem by detecting transiting planet candidates orbiting bright stars positioned across almost the entire sky.
-Among those, planet candidates orbiting nearby M dwarf stars present a special opportunity, as their typical high proper motion and small size make it easier to rule out false positive scenarios.
+The \tess\ mission \citep{ricker14,ricker15} is designed to overcome this problem by detecting transiting planet candidates orbiting bright stars positioned across almost the entire sky.
+Among those, planet candidates orbiting nearby M dwarf stars, at a distance of a few tens of parsecs, present a special opportunity, as their typical high proper motion and small size make it easier to rule out false positive scenarios \citep[e.g.,][]{crossfield19, vanderspek19}.
 This quickly clears the way for follow-up studies including mass measurement and atmospheric characterization.
 In addition, for nearby M dwarfs astrometric data from the Gaia mission will be sensitive to stellar and sub-stellar companions within 1 au \citep{perryman14, sozzetti14}.

-Here we present the discovery of \planet, a small planet orbiting an M dwarf.
+Here we present the discovery of \planet, a small planet orbiting an M3-type star.
 The planet was initially discovered as a transiting planet candidate using \tess\ data.
 Based on the \tess\ data and additional follow-up data we are able to reject all false positive scenarios, showing it is a real planet.
 In addition, we were able to obtain a marginal mass measurement.
 Observations and data analysis of \tess\ data and ground-based photometry, spectroscopy, and high angular resolution imaging are described in \secr{obs}.
 Host star characterization is described in \secr{star}, and in \secr{fps} we go through all false positive scenarios showing that they are all rejected.
 In \secr{orbit} we investigate the radial velocity (RV) time series and search for an orbital RV signal.
 We discuss the newly discovered star-planet system in \secr{dis} and conclude with a brief summary in \secr{sum}.